 Compressive strength is the capability of a specific material or structure to carry a load on the surface without it cracking.
 Concrete has high compressive strength.
-(And relatively low tensile strength, which we’ve written about here.)
+(And relatively low tensile strength).
+Check out our article on prestressed concrete.

 To test the concrete for specific compressive strength, you can use a cube.

 The concrete will need to be mixed by hand, mixing the cement with fine aggregate on a watertight non-absorbent platform.
 Mix it until it is fully blended.
 Then add the coarse aggregate and mix it with the cement and fine aggregate and add water and mix until the concrete is the desired consistency.

 You will also need to get your cubes ready by curing them, which involves storing them in moist air for 24 hours.

 After this, submerge them in clear, fresh water until you are ready to use them for the test.
 This test is usually completed to evaluate the overall strength of the concrete at seven days, 14 days, and 28 days.